Wazzabeee/Wazzabeee.github.io/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
-I am currently working as a Data Scientist Intern in Paris :fr: at <a href="https://namr.com/" target="_blank">namR</a> tackling climate issues with the help of Machine Learning and Data.
+I recently finished my end-of-study internship at <a href="https://namr.com/" target="_blank">namR</a> as a Data Scientist where I engineered a methodology to filter noisy labels from training sets, resulting in the improvement of data quality and model performance 📈.
+I've also developed a meta-model (LightGBM + KNN) to predict the use type of France's 34 million buildings 🏙️ from extremely unbalanced spatial data.
+I'm now looking for a full time position in Paris as a Data Scientist / Machine Learning Engineer.
 I hold a Canadian :canada: M.Sc in Artificial Intelligence from the <a href="https://www.uqac.ca/" target="_blank">UQAC</a> as well as a French :fr: Computer Science Engineering Degree with a focus on Data Science and Artificial Intelligence from the <a href="https://www.utbm.fr/" target="_blank">UTBM</a>.

 You can find my CV in French and in English in the <a href="https://clementdelteil.com/CV/" target="_blank">Resume</a> section of this website.